spicetify/docs/src/content/docs/cli/commands.md

 Patches Spotify.
 This is the whole setup on a fresh install, and the fix for almost anything that looks wrong afterwards.

 It stops Spotify, unpacks the client, renames Spotify's own archive to `xpui.spa.backup` (that rename is the backup), injects Spicetify's payload, fetches the mapping for your exact Spotify version, stages every enabled module, installs and starts the daemon, registers the `spicetify://` handler, and starts Spotify again.

+On a fresh install, where no modules are present yet, it first seeds the standard library and the store from the registry, so the client can manage itself instead of booting empty.
+Once they exist, the store updates them, and this step does nothing.

 Safe to run repeatedly.
 If the fetch for a new Spotify version fails, whatever is already cached still applies, so `apply` works offline.